SeattleTestbed/docs/EducationalAssignments/ABStoragePartTwo.md

  * [repy_v2/benchmarking-support/all-logsec.py](https://seattle.poly.edu/browser/seattle/branches/repy_v2/benchmarking-support/all-logsec.py) is security layer that performs logging functions.

  * In repy 'log' replaces 'print' from python.
 Many students find this to be a stumbling block.

+ * Note that you should not assume that any files exist in your directory.
+You should create any files (e.g., testfile.txt) yourself in your test program.